 It is important to understand from where we are coming from: If you wanted to build anything that allowed for voice or video calling a few years ago, you were most probably used C/C++ for that.
 This means long development cycles and higher development costs.

-You can also take WebRTC and embed it into an application without the need of browser at all.
+You can also “take” WebRTC and integrate it into an application or an embedded device without the need of browser at all.

 Media and access